Zurc/lasaldelavida/episodio5-learning.md

 An example of Cold observable in Angular: the HttpClient.
 If you don't subscribe to the result of a request, the request is not actually made!

+The subscribe() method returns a subscription.
+Make sure to unsubscribe from that at some if you no longer need it.
+Otherwise, you create immortal objects and memory leaks.

+A good point in angular to unsubscribe from observables is the ngOnDestroy lifecycle event.

 [ng-boostrap github io page, samples, code...](https://ng-bootstrap.github.io/)

 ANGULAR: directives within templates